Emyrk/nampower/SCRIPTS.md

 print("Percent damage bonus: " .. percentMod .. "%")
 ```

-#### GetUnitData(unitToken)
+#### GetUnitData(unitToken, [copy])
-Returns a Lua table containing all unit fields for the specified unit.
+Returns a Lua table reference containing all unit fields for the specified unit.
 This provides access to low-level unit data like health, mana, stats, auras, resistances, and more.

 **Parameters:**
 - `unitToken` (string): Can be a standard unit token ("player", "target", "pet", "mouseover", etc.) or a GUID string (e.g., "0xF5300000000000A5")
+- `copy` (number, optional): Pass `1` to get an independent table copy instead of a reusable reference

 **Returns:**
-- A Lua table containing all unit fields, or nil if the unit cannot be found
+- A Lua table reference containing all unit fields, or nil if the unit cannot be found

 Full field name lists are in [`UNIT_FIELDS.md`](UNIT_FIELDS.md).